-- (a) The ~~Code Administrator~~Forestry Official may enter property subject to this Chapter for the purpose of inspection and enforcement.
-The timing and frequency of the inspections shall be at the discretion of the ~~inspector~~Forestry Official, except that the following inspections must take place: - (1) Before any land disturbing activities occur on the tract; - (2) Following completion of all land disturbing activities and tree replacement, afforestation or reforestation covered by the ~~-FCP~~; and - (3) At the end of the time period covered by the maintenance agreement. - (b) No land disturbing activity shall commence and no bond or security shall be released until the ~~Code Administrator~~Forestry Official has conducted an inspection.
+- (a) The ~~City Forester and other representatives of the City designated by the City Manager~~Forestry Official may enter property subject to this ~~chapter~~Chapter for the purpose of inspection and enforcement.
+The timing and frequency of the inspections shall be at the discretion of the ~~inspector~~Forestry Official, except that the following inspections must take place: - (1) Before any land disturbing activities occur on the tract; - (2) Following completion of all land disturbing activities and tree replacement, afforestation or reforestation covered by the ~~Forest Conservation Plan~~FCP; and - (3) At the end of the time period covered by the maintenance agreement. - (b) No land disturbing activity shall commence and no bond or security shall be released until ~~an inspection~~the Forestry Official has been conducted ~~an inspection~~.